Basement flooding: Tips to protect your home during the spring thaw

 Who is at risk?

 Homeowners who live in a low-lying river valley aren’t the only ones who need to worry about flooding.
-Any home could be vulnerable — even condos.
+Every home should be proactive in preventing water damage from spring thaw — even condos.

 A sewer backup, for example, could damage condo units and common areas, so an extra layer of protection should be added to an existing insurance policy.
-This is where a quick call to your broker can clarify your existing coverage, along with the options you have available.
+This is where a quick call to your broker can clarify your existing coverage, and your available options.
 Getting that extra protection may not require a big change to your policy or budget either.

 In addition, Wawanesa’s Water Defence coverage makes it easy by combining sewer backup coverage and overland water coverage into one package.
-To find out more, contact a Wawanesa Insurance broker to ensure you are making an informed decision about your coverage options.
+To learn more, contact a Wawanesa Insurance broker to ensure you are making an informed decision about your coverage options.